N17 (South Africa): Mpumalanga

 So, as the R29 used to end at the junction with the R50, it now also continues eastwards on that old section of the N17 route through Leandra Central and Kinross Central, remaining an alternative route to the current N17.

 From the R50 junction, the N17 continues eastwards for twenty kilometres, bypassing Kinross, to meet the R580 road at a point north-east of Evander and north-west of Secunda.
-This junction, known as the Leven Station Junction, also marks the eastern end of the R29 route (the N17 Highway no longer has a parallel, backup route following it for the remainder of its length) (the N17 continues eastwards on its old alignment from here).
+This junction, known as the Leven Station Junction, also marks the eastern end of the R29 route (the N17 highway no longer has a parallel route following it for the remainder of its length) (the N17 continues eastwards on its old alignment from here).

 From the R29/R580 junction, the N17 continues eastwards for another ten kilometres to reach the town of Trichardt.
 As the N17 used to pass through the Trichardt town centre, it has now been realigned to bypass it to the north, remaining one continuous main road.

 From Trichardt, the N17 continues eastwards for 25 kilometres, through the Trichardt Toll Plaza, to reach the town of Bethal, which marks the end of section 3 of the proclaimed N17 route.
 North of Bethal town centre, the N17 meets the R35 and R38 routes and they become one road southwards through the town centre (Moses Kotane Street) for a few kilometres.
 At Bethal Police Station, the R38 becomes its own road south-west and in the southern suburbs, the R35 becomes its own road southwards.

 From the R35 split in Bethal, the N17 goes eastwards for fifty kilometres to the city of Ermelo, which marks the end of section 4 of the proclaimed N17 route.
 Approximately 13 kilometres before Ermelo is the last N17 toll plaza (Ermelo Toll Plaza).
-Plans are underway to find a route for construction in order for traffic to skip the town centre.
+As of 2015, plans are underway to find a route for construction in order for traffic to skip the town centre.

 In Ermelo Central, the N17 enters as Joubert Street and meets the north-eastern terminus of the R39 road before it reaches an intersection with the N11 national route (Kerk Street), just one kilometre north of the N11's intersection with the N2 national route terminus.
 The N17 joins the N11 northwards up to the junction with Fourie Street, where the N17 turns eastwards.
 The route continues towards the north-east, meeting the western terminus of the R65 road just after Ermelo Central.
-At the junction with the southern terminus of the R36 road 7 kilometres from Ermelo Central, the N17 continues eastwards by way of a right turn.
+At the junction with the southern terminus of the R36 road approximately 7 kilometres from Ermelo Central, the N17 continues eastwards by way of a right turn.

 3 kilometers before the town of Warburton, the N11 is joined by the R33 route eastwards and they are one road for 10 kilometers, bypassing Warburton, before the R33 becomes its own road southwards.

 The N17 continues eastwards to reach the Oshoek border post with Eswatini, marking its end.
 It becomes the MR3 road on the other side and proceeds through Ngwenya to the city of Mbabane (Eswatini's Capital City).